What's the use of going abroad if you come home just to forget everything (or can’t even prove that you actually saw the Eiffel Tower?)

-Spoiler: That chocolate place you’re looking for is in Ukraine and it’s called the L’viv Chocolate Factory.
+Spoiler: That chocolate place you’re looking for is in Ukraine and it’s called the L’viv Chocolate Factory — here’s what a typical day looks like for an ILP Ukraine volunteer!

 You know when you’re walking down the cutest little streets in Europe and you stumble upon this darling chocolate place?
 There are pretty flowers in the window boxes and a little bell tinkles when you open the door… it’s magical.
-You want to remember every single thing about this chocolate place … but how?
+You want to remember every single thing about this chocolate place which is easy with our tips.

 - Take LOTS Of Videos (And Use This App)